ardelio/phaser-multiplayer-spike-infrastructure/README.md

 > ℹ️ This is the companion repository to the [Phaser Multiplayer Spike](https://github.com/ardelio/phaser-multiplayer-spike) repository.

+> ℹ️ This is a spike.
+Some effort has been taken to make the code somewhat readable, however, many things were not.
+For example: tests, domain modelling, abstraction.

 ## Overview

 This project provides a Websocket Service for use by the Phaser3 Game Client and supports the following behaviour: